monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-scores.rst

 ... )

-and then test the individuals for presence of at least one HPO term that corresponds to the structural defect category (e.g. `Abnormal brain morphology <https://hpo.jax.org/browse/term/HP:0012443>`_) or that is its descendant
+and then tests the individuals for presence of at least one HPO term that corresponds to the structural defect
+(e.g. `Abnormal brain morphology <https://hpo.jax.org/browse/term/HP:0012443>`_, exact match) or that is its descendant
 (e.g. `Cerebellar atrophy <https://hpo.jax.org/browse/term/HP:0001272>`_).

-GPSEA implements this scoring method in :class:`~gpsea.analysis.pscore.CountingPhenotypeScorer`.
+We construct the scorer with :func:`~gpsea.analysis.pscore.CountingPhenotypeScorer.from_query_curies` function:

 >>> from gpsea.analysis.pscore import CountingPhenotypeScorer
 >>> pheno_scorer = CountingPhenotypeScorer.from_query_curies(